 Nucleic Acid Test (NAT): It is a blood test which detects the actual virus in the blood.
 It not only helps to detect the HIV status of a person but also gives you the amount of virus present in the blood, which is known as the HIV viral load.
 The test is not routinely used for HIV screening as it is very expensive.
 However, the test is used for people who have had a recent high-risk exposure to the virus or show symptoms of HIV infection.
 It is usually considered accurate during the initial stages of the infection.

 When should I get tested for HIV infection?

 Every person should know that no HIV test can detect HIV immediately after an exposure to the virus.
 The best time to get tested for HIV is probably 90 days after a possible exposure to the virus.
-This is because, the window period, which is the time after exposure to the virus that the body doesn’t show any antibodies against the virus.
+This is because, the window period, which is the time after exposure to the virus that the body doesn’t show any antibodies against the virus, is approximately 90 days.
 Getting tested during the window period might provide false positive results, which means that the test might show positive results even if you are HIV negative.
 The window period might vary from person to person and also depends on the type of test used for HIV testing.
 Ask your doctor about the window period of the test you are taking.

 Where can I get tested for HIV?

 There are many Government run testing centers in all cities and towns.
 You can even visit your doctor or go to any Government-run hospital to get tested for HIV.
 In some areas, there are community-level testing centers such as Integrated Counselling and Testing Centres (ICTC) for HIV testing.
 You can even buy a home testing kit online or book a lab test online to get tested for HIV infection.